wetryingtodorock/getblock-docs/en/rpc-service/gno/ws/gno_eth_getTransactionByBlockHashAndIndex.md

 ---
-title: gno:eth_getTransactionByBlockHashAndIndex \[WebSocket\]
+title: eth_getTransactionByBlockHashAndIndex - Gnosis
-description: Returns transaction information for the specified block hash andtransaction index position.
+description: Example code for the eth_getTransactionByBlockHashAndIndex ws method. Сomplete guide on how to use eth_getTransactionByBlockHashAndIndex ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters